Digital Services Act: Barely Any Protection for Victims of Digital Violence

 Boundless hate on the internet – Dramatic situation across Europe

-...the net leaves its mark.
-In view of the increasing brutalization on the Internet, many people are afraid to take a stand.
+...view of the increasing brutalization on the Internet, many people are afraid to take a stand.
 43 percent of women and 35 percent of men are generally more cautious and anonymous in social media because of possible attacks.
-An indictment of Facebook, Twitter and...
+An indictment of Facebook, Twitter and Co.: Over 80% of Europeans demand...

 Digital Services Act could fail millions affected by online violence